🏷️ Stop! Check the price first.

 Your old mattress was probably fine before.
 Pregnancy stacks four problems that most mattresses can’t handle simultaneously:

-• Forced left-side sleeping (week 20+): ACOG and most OBs recommend left-side sleeping in the second half of pregnancy to maximize blood flow to the placenta.
-Side sleeping concentrates 60–70% of your weight on the shoulder and hip — and now you’re carrying 25–35 extra pounds.
+• Forced left-side sleeping (week 20+): Experts recommend sleeping on your left side during the second half of pregnancy.
+This helps blood flow to the placenta.
+Side sleeping puts 60–70% of your weight on your shoulder and hip.
+This is harder when you carry 25–35 extra pounds.

 • Pelvic girdle & SI joint pain: relaxin softens your pelvic ligaments.
 A too-firm mattress causes hip socket pain; a too-soft mattress lets your pelvis twist out of alignment overnight.